amitmaharana/fun-math/README.md

-# FunMath
+# Fun Math
 A visual learning tool to try Mathematics.
-Consists of different levels of difficulty to cater to various age groups and provides management capabilities to be deployed in educational setting with features such administrator dashboard, instructor test publishing, grading and more!
+Consists of different levels of difficulty to cater to various age groups and provides management capabilities to be deployed in an educational setting with features such administrator dashboard, instructor test publishing, grading and more!

 1. Technology Stack
 * Java